kubernetes/website/content/en/docs/reference/using-api/deprecation-policy.md

 **Rule #8: The feature of behavior must not be deprecated in favor of an alternative implementation that is less stable**

-For example, GA feature cannot be deprecated in favor of a Beta replacement.
+For example, a generally available feature cannot be deprecated in favor of a Beta replacement.
 We should, however, encourage the transition to the alternative implementation even before it reached the same maturity level.
 This is particularly important for exploring new use cases of a feature or getting an early feedback on the replacement.